Bediasite

 Bediasite is a form or type of tektite, which is a body of natural glass formed from earth debris during meteorite impact events.
-It originates in an area in the eastern part of the U.S. state of Texas centered on the small town of Bedias which is 74 mi north west of Houston.
+It originates in an area in the eastern part of the U.S. state of Texas centered on the small town of Bedias which is 74 mi northwest of Houston.
 They are found in about nine Texas Counties in an area of over 7000 sqmi.
 The largest specimen ever found is just over 200 g.